 Personal Level

-Users should use strong passwords, enable Two-Factor Authentication (2FA), and avoid clicking on unknown links.Without secure apps not install in your phones .
+Users should use strong passwords, enable two-factor authentication (2FA), and avoid clicking on unknown links.
+Without secure apps not install in your phones .

 Business Level

-Organizations should focus on data encryption, firewalls, regular security audits, and employee training.
-All these measures help mitigate the risk of data breaches.And always secure your data on trusted server .
+Organizations need to concentrate on data encryption, firewalls, regular security audits, and employee training.
+All these measures mitigate the risk of data breaches.
+And always back up your data on some trusted server.

 Next-Gen Gaming: NVIDIA’s NTC is here to change graphics.
 See how it works.

-Ans: When an unauthorized person or hacker accesses the private data of a company or user (such as passwords, credit card details, or emails) without permission, it is called a Data Breach.
+Ans: When an unauthorized person or hacker accesses the private data of a company or user (such as passwords, credit card details, or emails) without permission, it is called a “data breach.”
 This is a form of digital theft.

 Q3.
 What are the 8 easiest ways to avoid a data breach?

-Ans: You can follow these 8 steps:
+Ans: You can follow these 8 steps :

 Use strong and unique passwords.

-Always keep 2FA (Two-Factor Authentication) enabled.
+Always enable 2FA (Two-Factor Authentication).

-Keep your software and apps updated.
+Keep your software and apps up to date.

-Do not click on unknown links or phishing emails.
+Avoid clicking on unknown links or phishing emails.

-Maintain cybersecurity awareness and stay informed about new threats.
+Stay alert for cybersecurity and new threats.

 Ans: Healthcare data contains a patient’s complete medical history and sensitive personal information.
 Hackers can steal this data to commit medical fraud or sell it for a high price on the dark web, posing a significant threat to an individual’s privacy.